Probate Attorney Denver & Estate Administration

-Losing a loved one is always difficult, but the probate / administration process does not need to be.
+Losing a loved one is always difficult, but hiring a probate attorney in Denver does not need to be.
 Whether your loved one died intestate (without a will) or with a will, Urban Law can help you settle his or her affairs in a timely manner.
 We start by discussing the estate administration process and drafting the necessary documents for your appointment as personal representative (known as an executor in other states).
 After the paperwork is filed with the court and you are appointed, we assist by contacting financial institutions, transferring real estate, and working closely with you and your tax professional.
 We will also advise about best practices regarding creditor claims and making estate distributions.
 Because we know this may be a difficult time for you, we take pride in our client-friendly approach to helping you and your family stay apprised of any developments in your probate case.
 Working with an experienced attorney ensures an effective and efficient administration.
 Please contact our office to set up a free consultation.

 Frequently Asked Question